-As COVID-19 has devastating consequences around the world, and misinformation spreads like fire, it is even more crucial that people have access to reliable information about crises.
-At the same time, the economic crisis caused by the new coronavirus has hit media organisations hard: many have had to fire journalists or shut down their newspapers altogether.
+As COVID-19 has devastating consequences around the world, and misinformation spreads like fire, it is crucial that people have access to reliable information about crises.

-Your membership means The New Humanitarian can continue, and deepen, our coverage of the world’s humanitarian crises, even when mainstream media’s attention is elsewhere.
+Your membership means we can continue, and deepen, our coverage of the world’s humanitarian crises, even when mainstream media’s attention is elsewhere.